CWolfs/MissionControl/README.md

 For full information on the random spawns, see the [Random Spawns](./docs/random-spawns.md) page.

-### Single Player Skirmish Support
+### Single Player Skirmish Support with Quick Skirmish Feature

 Mission Control works on single player skirmish if a contract type ruleset is created for it.

+The 'Quick Skirmish' feature adds a new main menu button.
+When clicked it will use the last lance the player used for the cost brackets (unlimited selected first and clash last) then give the player a random map and mood.
+This will then spawn the player lance and the enemy lance within firing range.
+This is ideal for modders testing their mods or people who want a very quick skirmish.

 ### Contract Type Rulesets